 Natural Gas Cooling

-Natural gas cooling is ideal for commercial facilities like supermarkets, hotels, warehouses, office buildings and institutions like hospitals, nursing homes, churches and schools.
+Natural gas cooling is ideal for commercial facilities such as supermarkets, hotels, warehouses, office buildings and institutions like hospitals, nursing homes, churches and schools.
 High efficiency, gas-fired cooling equipment is also an excellent choice for factories and other industrial facilities.

 - Lower operating and maintenance costs

 - Reduced carbon footprint

 - Smaller space requirements

 Gas engine-driven cooling systems use a mechanical process much like electric cooling systems.
 However, a high-efficiency gas engine instead of an electric motor drives their compressors.
 Also, the engine and exhaust heat from a gas cooling system can be recovered to efficiently produce hot water or process steam.
 These systems are available in the 250- to 2,100-ton range, and are popular with universities, hospitals and office complexes, businesses where natural gas engines can power centrifugal or screw chillers in central plants.
 Customers with smaller cooling needs can install neatly packaged compact units in sizes ranging from 15 to 800 tons.

 Desiccant systems help control humidity levels by taking moisture out of the air.
 These systems are well suited for supermarkets, health spas, hotels, restaurants and other facilities that require low humidity levels.
 It takes more energy to cool humid air than drier air.
 By removing moisture, the desiccant system works in tandem with the cooling system and reduces the customer's overall cooling costs.
 This process also allows for the separate control of temperature and humidity.